Highways in Bulgaria

 Highways in Bulgaria are dual carriageways, grade separated with controlled-access, designed for high speeds.
 In 2012, legislation amendments defined two types of highways: motorways (Aвтомагистрала, Avtomagistrala) and expressways (Скоростен път, Skorosten pat).
-The main differences are that motorways have emergency lanes and the maximum allowed speed limit is 140 km/h, while expressways do not and the speed limit is 120 km/h.
-As of October 2022, a total of 845.3 kilometers of motorways are in service.
+The main differences are that motorways have an alternative route and the maximum allowed speed limit is 140 km/h, while expressways do not and the speed limit is 120 km/h.
+As of November 2025, a total of 917 kilometers of motorways are in service.

 Generally, there are no toll roads in Bulgaria, and instead a vignette is required, except for municipal roads.
 Two bridges − New Europe Bridge and Danube Bridge are tolled, both at Danube border crossings to Romania.
 However, introduction of toll system to replace the vignettes is under way as being a more fair form of payment.
 In April 2016 the road agency launched a tender for implementation of an electronic toll collection system for vehicles heavier than 3.5 tonnes and the contract was signed in January 2018.
 Since January 2019, the electronic vignette is in charge instead of the sticker.
 Later, a toll system for vehicles over 3,5 tons got introduced.

 Network map

 History

-The initial plan for construction of motorways dates back to 1973, when the government of Socialist Bulgaria approved a resolution to build a motorway ring, encompassing the country and consisting of three motorways - Trakia, Hemus and Cherno More.
+The initial plan for construction of motorways dates back to 1973, when the government of Socialist Bulgaria approved a resolution to build a motorway ring, encompassing the country and consisting of three motorways – Trakia, Hemus and Cherno More.
 By the democratic changes in 1990, a total of 273 km of motorways had been built in Bulgaria.
 By 2007, the year of accession to the EU, this had increased to approximately 420 km with predominantly state funding.
-The EU accession of the country in 2007, and the improved in the recent years utilization of the allocated EU funds enabled Bulgaria to speed up the expansion of its highway network.
+The EU accession of the country in 2007, and the in recent years improved utilization of the allocated EU funds enabled Bulgaria to speed up the expansion of its highway network.
 As of December 2018, 800 km of motorways are in service, with another 38 km being under various stages of construction.

 The first fully completed motorway was Lyulin motorway, then designated A6, a short 19 km stretch connecting Sofia with Pernik and further merging with Struma motorway (A3) that continues to Greece at Kulata border crossing, opened in 2011.
 However, in 2018, the government decided to merge Lyulin motorway into Struma motorway as both are forming an interrupted route from Sofia to Greece.

 After 40 years of construction, the first large motorway, spanning 360 km, Trakia (A1) was inaugurated on 15 July 2013, thus connecting the capital Sofia and Burgas, at the Black Sea coast.
 Two years later, on 29 October 2015, the last remaining section of Maritsa motorway (A4), branching off from A1 nearby Chirpan and connecting with the border of Turkey at Kapitan Andreevo checkpoint, entered in service.
 Sofia Northern Bypass motorway, an important thoroughfare north of Sofia, was inaugurated in 2015.